usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-When this element is present in the declaration of an OSCAL control component, the component ([&lt;prop> Property](#&lt;prop>-Property), [&lt;param> Parameter](#&lt;param>-Parameter), stmt or feat) must be the only component of that class given in its context. i.e., no other element child of the same parent may have the same @class value (at the level of syntax), or be bound to the same component type (at the semantic level).
+When this element is present in the declaration of an OSCAL control component, the component ([&lt;prop>](#prop-Property), [&lt;param>](#param-Parameter), stmt or feat) must be the only component of that class given in its context. i.e., no other element child of the same parent may have the same @class value (at the level of syntax), or be bound to the same component type (at the semantic level).

 ### &lt;required> Requirement constraint